-Table 3 reports the results for Sole sons (left panel), sisters of sole sons (middle panel) and sons in multiple-son households (right panel).
-The running variable, $p_i$ , in the sample extends from 49 to 58 (i.e. $\pm 10$ years from the threshold).
-In other words, the samples include individuals whose fathers were between the age of 49 and 68 when they were 18. $p_i$ is a discrete rather than a continuous variable.
-Lee and Card (2008) and Lee and Lemieux (2010) argue that when the running variable is discrete, correlation in standard errors should be "clustered" at values of the discrete running variable.
-Therefore, all regressions correct for robust heteroskedastic standard errors and correlation inside those clusters.
+Table 3 reports the results for Sole sons (left panel), sisters of sole sons (middle panel) and sons in multiple-son households (right panel).27 The running variable, p_i , in the sample extends from 49 to 58 (i.e. ± 10 years from the threshold).
+In other words, the samples include individuals whose fathers were between the age of 49 and 68 when they were 18.
+28 p_i is a discrete rather than a continuous variable.
+Lee and Card (2008) and Lee and Lemieux (2010) argue that, when the running variable is discrete, correlation in standard errors should be "clustered" at values of the discrete running variable.
+Therefore, all regressions correct for heteroskedasticity and within-cluster correlation in standard errors.
 The first column of Table 3 explores college attendance for sole sons in a linear setting (l = 1 in Equation (1)).
-The coefficient of D is positive and significant, thus, showing that sole sons whose fathers' age was 58 and slightly below when they were 18 have about 13 percentage points greater chance of attending college than those whose fathers' age was 59 and slightly higher.
-Since the average college attainment rate for the sample of sole sons is 66% (see Table 2), the effect translates as a 20 percent increase.
+The coefficient of D is positive and significant, thus, showing that sole sons whose fathers' ages were 58 and slightly below when they were 18 have about a 13 percentage point greater chance of attending college than those whose fathers' age was 59 and slightly higher.
+Since the average college attainment rate for the sample of sole sons is 66% (see Table 2), the effect translates to a 20 percent increase.

 Columns (2) and (3) report the quadratic and third-degree polynomial settings.
 The coefficient of D remains statistically significant in those settings.
-It also increases in size to 0.23 and 0.33 which translate into the LATE of 23 and 33 percentage points (35 and 50 percents respectively).
-For robustness check, one can run similar regressions for sole sons'
+It also increases in size to 0.23 and 0.33 which translate into a LATE of 23 and 33 percentage points (35% and 50% respectively).
+For robustness check, one can run similar regressions for sole sons' sisters.
+The results are reported in the middle panel of Table 3.
+All showing that there is no